Architect: HORACE GIFFORD, 1970.

 Restoration: RAWLINS DESIGN, 2011.

-With its pulsating roofline and thrusting cantilevers, Horace Gifford conjured a discotheque upon the dunes at the Lipkins House.
+With its pulsating roofline and thrusting cantilevers, Horace Gifford's Lipkins House is a discotheque conjured amid the dunes.
 All was bared, with floor-to-ceiling windows across the entire coastal elevation.
 Control panels operated a futuristic array of blinking, multicolored lights installed by Broadway Maintenance, the clients' street-lighting company.
-A sunken living area led down to the "cave," a windowless den of electric blue shag-carpeted walls and oversize pillows.
+A sunken living area led down to the "cave," a windowless den of electric-blue shag-carpeted walls and oversize pillows.
 Rechristened the "womb" by its owners, it looked like a sex pit but allegedly functioned as its opposite--a solitary and shadowy retreat from the voyeuristic spaces above.
 With the aid of original drawings from the Horace Gifford archive, held by Christopher Rawlins, the Lipkins House was restored back to its original condition in 2011.
-This home is featured in "Fire Island Modernist: Horace Gifford and the Architecture of Seduction" and PinesModern.org.
+This home is featured in "Fire Island Modernist: Horace Gifford and the Architecture of Seduction" .